paulbayer/Inventory_Scripts/README.md

 - **enable_drift_detection_stacksets.py**
   - This script's job is to go through all the stacksets you've asked it to (it takes stackset name fragments as parameters), and determine when the last time the stackset was drift-detected.
-  - If you don't specify, it can run the drift-detection for you.
+  - If you don't want to be bothered to respond to a prompt, it can run the drift-detection for you.

 - **find_my_LZ_versions.py**
   - I wrote this script because I've noticed that many customers find it difficult to find their own ALZ versions, and some customers have multiple Landing Zones (like me), so it makes it even harder to keep track.
 This script will take either a single profile, or the keyword "all" and determine whether your profile is the Management Account of a Landing Zone - or in the case of "all", go through all of your profiles and find those accounts which are Landing Zones roots, and tell you the version of the ALZ in that account.

+- **find_orphaned_stacks.py**
+  - This script was created as a "belt and suspenders" to double-check if the "move_stack_instances" script fails in the middle.
+  - The scenario would be that the "move" script had already disassociated stack-instances from the old stack-set, but hadn't yet begun to create the new stack-set.
+Therefore, the stack-instances were only available within the child accounts, and not visible from the Management Account.
+This "helper" script can be used to find any instances where the child stack is present in the child account, but NOT present in the management's stackset.
+  - As usual, this script is only non-intrusive, and doesn't make any changes.

+- **lock_down_stack_sets_role.py**
+  - I wrote this script to either lock or unlock the policy within child accounts after someone ran their ALZ tooling and locked things out.

 - **move_stack_instances.py**
   - In my work on migrating customer's from ALZ to ControlTower, I've found that many just need to move from ALZ-managed stacksets, to Control-Tower managed stacksets.
 I've written this script to be able to do that.
 Be careful tho - I've recently found that the CfCT pipeline REMOVES stack-instances that are not under Control Tower management, so this script should only be used in production with the full understanding and consent of a knowledgeable engineer who knows what they're doing.
   - To use this script, you'll want to supply the old stackset name and the new stackset name (which doesn't have to exist).
 This script takes the stack instances (optionally of only a specified account, so you can POC this script) and moves the underlying instances from one stackset to another.
   - It was brought to my attention that it's possible the child stack instances *could* have been changed since they were initially deployed, which means that the use of the same *template* within a CfCT pipeline could alter resources within a child account.
 My answer was to tell them to run a Drift-detection at the stackset level before running this code.
 They asked me to write it into this tool - so I did.
 Use "--drift-check" to enable that feature.
   - Since this script runs on the local machine, it's possible that something happens on the local machine that disturbs the script and causes it to fail or stop.
 In case that happens, there is a recovery file created during the run (without you doing anything) which can be referenced when the script is run again, and the script will pick up from where it left off when it stopped.
-  - **recover_stack_ids.py**
-    - This script was created to bail me out when the above script failed in the middle.
-It had already disassociated stack-instances from the old stack-set, but hadn't yet begun to create the new stack-set.
-Therefore, the stack-instances were only available within the child accounts, and not visible from the Management Account.
-This script recreated the file that held these stack-instances, so that the move_stack_instances.py could resume properly.
-Since that happened, I've embedded this behavior into the original script, but I've left this script around, in case it's useful in another similar situation.

 - **put_s3_public_block.py**
   - I wrote this script because we all need a way to ensure that we're following Best Security practices, without **too** much actual work.
 Therefore - this script will take either a profile of an Organization (typical -p format), or just run it with no parameters, and it will find all your Orgs, and all the accounts within your orgs, and lock down all the S3 buckets in all your accounts for you.
 It runs in "Dry-Run" mode by default, but when you run it with "+n", it will actually make the changes to your S3 config, without prompting for each change, so watch out that you aren't running this in a Production Org where you NEED an S3 bucket to be open (rare).